20. May 2026 • 4 min. read

 We had an “incident” a couple of days ago, with a user installing the “Perplexity AI” browser.
 Which is known to have security issues and is basically a bad browser to use in a healthcare facility.
 Also, perplexity does not have the best reputation, when it comes to privacy.
 Other than that, a standard user should not be able to install random applications to begin with.

-Another way to handle this, is to use build-in features Microsoft provides.
+Another way to handle this, is to use built-in features Microsoft provides.
 In this case Applocker.

 In today’s post, I want to show you a basic setup, that denies the execution within a few user profile folders.
 Mainly Downloads and Appdata.
 Also, we will check on how we could allow some applications in those folders.
 We use 1Password, which installs in the user folders.
 So denying the whole folder, would also block the application.